Alzheimer’s Disease/Dementia

 Published Materials

-Dementia is a common condition in older adults, with nearly 6 million people being diagnosed with Alzheimer’s disease in the U.S..
-Dementia prevalence increases as age advances with one in 10 people age 65 and over having dementia, rising to 1 in 3 for people over age 85.1
+Dementia is a common condition in older adults, with over 6 million people being diagnosed with Alzheimer’s disease in the U.S.As many as 1 in 9 people over the age of 65 have Alzheimer’s disease.
+After the age of 85, that prevalence rises to 1 in every 3 people having the disease.

-ACP is a continuous, dynamic process of reflection and dialog between a person with dementia, those close to her or him, and their health care providers concerning the patient’s preferences and values in future treatment and care, including end-of-life care.6
+Advance care planning (ACP) is a continuous, dynamic process of reflection and dialog between a person with dementia, those close to her or him, and their health care providers concerning the patient’s preferences and values in future treatment and care, including end-of-life care.8 Documenting the patient’s wishes allows patients to have more control in care and can avoid unnecessary or unwanted treatments.
+Numerous resources (noted further down this page) can assist patients and families in having discussions and documenting key decisions.

 Additional Resources for Providers